headquarters/blog/_posts/2011-09-23-internet-explorer-7-redraw-fix-with-javascript.md

 productContainer.css("display", "block"); //or whatever display type needs to be reset
 {% endhighlight %}

-You grab the element, hide it, access it's offset (while hidden), then restore it.
+You grab the element, hide it, access its offset (while hidden), then restore it.
 I'm guessing this forces IE7 to re-calculate the offset when the item is hidden, even though you store the value and never use it, then making it visible again causes it to redraw properly.
 A wild guess, but these few lines work nonetheless.